lmcrean/Hoverboard/README.md

 ## Scope
 ### Features to include
+All features will be designed with Canva, HTML, CSS, Opensource images/ videos.

-- Logo with Floating Navigation Bar.
+#### Logo with Floating Navigation Bar.
+Includes Logo on left (Canva)

 Navigation bar links to Home, Explore our Features and Book a Free Trial.
+(HTML)

+Hamburger appears below 600px.
+Link highlights & animates upon hover.
+(CSS)

-- Landing video for intrigue with slogan.
+#### Landing video for intrigue with slogan.
 "Let's supercharge our Learning".
+Video collage of children using computers, classroom settings, children doing homework, children being happy on comptuer, parent's using computer.
+(Capcut, Opensource video)

+Slogan "Let's supercharge our Learning".
+Large and overlapping.

-- Overview of Platform "Hoverboard is an all-in-one platform for forward-thinking schools transitioning to the digital revolution."
+#### Overview of Platform "Hoverboard is an all-in-one platform for forward-thinking schools transitioning to the digital revolution."
 Proceed with paragraph about the context of school's why we need them.
 Gallery with arrows to flick through.

-- Values at a glance "Collaborate, Communicate, Celebrate".
+#### "Collaborate, Communicate, Celebrate".
+Values at a glance.
 Link to find out more about our features.

-- 6 Testimonials from different schools.
+#### 6 Testimonials from different schools.
 Include teacher's picture, testimonial and five-star rating.
 Animate with Ticker effect.

-- Book a free trial today.
+#### Book a free trial today.
 See if it saves you 30 hours.
-Persuasive slogan.
 Graphic.
 Summary text.

-- Footer with Hoverboard Logo.
+#### Footer with Hoverboard Logo.

 ### Structure, Skeleton and Surface